Last Round Arthurs: Characters

-The 17 year old daughter of Sir Lancelot and a member of the Knights of the Round Table who takes the perilous 13th seat, Siege Perilous.
+The 17 year old daughter of Sir Lancelot and a member of the Knights of the Round Table who takes the perilous 13th seat, Siege Perilous in the original and new versions.
+She's the only knight who cleared the quest to obtain the Holy Grail during the time of King Arthur.
 An old friend of Sir Kay who later becomes Luna's other Jack after the Holy Grail grants her a round fragment which would allow her to be in the physical world.
 In the 5th and final vol., she develops feelings for Rintarou and competes with Luna and the other girls for his affections at the end of the novel.
 She is the 2nd strongest in the group behind Rintarou.

 Media

 Light novels

 The light novels are written by Taro Hitsuji and illustrated by Kiyotaka Haimura.
 Fujimi Shobo published the first volume under their Fujimi Fantasia Bunko imprint on July 20, 2018.
 The series ended in its fifth volume, which was released on January 18, 2020.

 At Anime NYC 2018, Yen Press announced they licensed the series for English publication.